- Motorhome Racing

 Aero Beds Are Great For Camping

-One night, when I was laying in bed and my mind was wandering before I fell asleep I had one of those mini "aha" moments and realized the Aero bed would be a whole lot more comfortable than the thin mattress I had in my popup camper.
+One night, when I was laying in floor mattress and my mind was wandering before I fell asleep I had one of those mini "aha" moments and realized the Aero bed would be a whole lot more comfortable than the thin mattress I had in my popup camper.
 I own a oliver smith mattress.
 When I purchased it three years ago, I had no intention of using it for camping.
 It was purchased as a portable bed to take with me when I visited my son so that I could avoid paying for hotel rooms and sleep on his apartment floor.
-Although I hoped it would be comfortable when I purchased it, I never expected it to be as comfortable as it is nor for it so durable.
+Although I did do my reaseach and the Nolah mattress was highly rated, I never expected it to be as comfortable as it is nor for it so durable.
+It is one of my best purchases by far.
 One night, when I was laying on it and my mind was wandering before I fell asleep I had one of those mini "aha" moments and realized the Aero bed would be a whole lot more comfortable than the thin mattress I had in my popup camper.

 Since that night, my Aero bed has been on every camping trip I've taken.
 It fits in the bed area of my popup perfectly and is super comfortable.
 It's also been really durable.
 I haven't any leaking problems at all and it's gotten used a lot.